Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `volumeGroups.volumes`

 List of Elastic SAN Volumes to be created in the Elastic SAN Volume Group.
+Elastic SAN Volume Group can contain up to 1,000 volumes.

 - Required: No
 - Type: array